codekoala/docker-go/README.md

 ============

-This image contains the latest version of Go which is already bootstrapped for cross-compiling programs for Linux, Windows, and BSD with 32-bit, 64-bit, and ARM architecture support.
+This image contains the latest version of Go which is already bootstrapped for cross-compiling programs for Linux, Windows, OSX, and BSD with 32-bit, 64-bit, and ARM architecture support.

 Example Usage